It’s total BS.

 What Do I Do?

-I find cures.
+I find natural cures for “aging.”
 Simple as that.
 This entails using multiple strategies for finding them.

 Both sources provide listings of research journals that encompass a spectrum of health approaches, from mainstream to alternative medicine.
 These listings provide links to original research studies and reviews, generally accompanied by abstracts.
 Full articles are also available.
 Some are free of charge, although most are not.